 The problem is that they end up with generalists rather than skilled and exceptional specialists.
 In other words, they can end up with execs that are a mile wide and an inch deep, execs who are jacks of all trades but masters of none.
 A friend of mine calls these kind of people Swiss Army Knives, people who have many blades and tools but usually only of medium or low quality.

 I’m not trying to be insulting.
 There is a place for the generalists in this world.
 I consider myself a generalist.
 Yet if firms only hire generalists—Swiss Army Knives—they won’t have the stellar, finely-honed, specific skills all firms need in order to succeed.

 I know of a university that is looking for a president.
 I’m sure they are looking for a good-looking person who can raise money and raise the profile of the school as well.
 There is nothing wrong with this.
 Yet this school already has a temporary president in place who is wise, experienced in growing academic programs, skilled at leading both faculties and students, expert in accreditation processes and, by the way, a fine professor and scholar.
 He’s just not a natural at the glad-handing and flashy people skills.
 What this school should do is keep this man in place and when it comes to the PR side of the job, “hire it done.”

 In other words, they shouldn’t lose the depth and skill of a man just because he isn’t a generalist—just because he doesn’t have every feature of a university board’s dream candidate.
-Turn him lose at what he does well and as for the rest, “hire it done.”
+Turn him loose at what he does well and as for the rest, “hire it done.”

 This is one of the arts of hiring.
 We find good people.
 We deploy them in their strengths.
 We set them in teams so their weaknesses are rounded out by people of complementary skills.
 All else we contract out.
 Successful firms take all types—introverts and extroverts, geeky technicians and PR teams filled with big personalities, specialists who are one-dimensioned and generalists who can see the big picture and hold it all together.